GPN87/credit-risk-classification/report-template.md

-# Module 12 Report Template
+# Credit risk classification among peer-to-peer loans

 ## Overview of the Analysis
-The purpose of this analysis is to evaluate the efficacy of machine learning logistic regression modelling to detect risky loans from a sample of approximately 77,000 loans from a peer-to-peer lending service.
+The purpose of this analysis is to evaluate the efficacy of logistic regression modelling to detect risky loans from a sample of approximately 77,000 loans from a peer-to-peer lending service.
 Further, the analysis explores whether recalibrating the model using oversampling techniques improved the accuracy of the model.

 The objective was to find out whether instances of 'healthy' and 'risky' loans could be correctly identified using machine learning.